orstavik/JoiEvents/docs/4_EventSequence/Pattern12_EventAttribute.md

 # Pattern: EventSettings

-> EventSettings is NOT needed to give directions for CustomEventMethods.
+> EventSettings is NOT needed to give directions for DetailsOnDemand.
-> You just supply the CustomEventMethod with the needed settings as parameters.
+> You just supply the DetailsOnDemand method with a parameter or two.
 > EventSettings are needed when they specify whether an event is dispatched or not.
-> CustomEventMethods that work against event sequence data are used to give a specific view of an
+> DetailsOnDemand can be also be used with an underlying EventSequence state to give a
-> Eevent or EventSequence's data.
+> specific view for each composed event.

 A big benefit of EarlyBird composed events is that they are global.
 You can add one event listener per event type, and then apply that event to as many DOM elements as you would like.